 These are the simple steps to mulching with bark chips.
 This natural mulch is one of my favourites and I use it in my garden under citrus trees, around annual flowers and Mediterranean herbs.

-How to prepare the ground for wood chips
+How to Prepare the Ground for Wood Chips

 Rake the soil flat before laying wood chips.
 Clear any large weeds to prevent them from growing through after the bark chips have been laid.
 Make sure you remove any weeds with runners like couch grass as this will spread and grow under the mulch.
-Small weeds can be left and the wood chips will smother them and eventually kill them off.
+Small weeds can be left and the wood chip mulch will smother them and eventually kill them off.

 Wood chips can then be moved onto the soil using a wheelbarrow.
 Try to avoid compacting the soil by keeping off the garden bed as you apply the mulch.
 Tip mulch in from the side of the garden bed.

 For larger garden beds, it may be hard to avoid stepping on the bed itself.
 Try to step on mulched areas as this will help to absorb some of the impact and lessen the amount the soil will compact.

 What to put under wood chips

 Composted cow manure is a great to apply under the wood chips.
 A small amount of nitrogen will be taken up from the soil as the wood chips are broken down by soil microbes.
 Adding composted cow manure will replace this nitrogen for your plants.